darktable-org/dtdocs/content/module-reference/processing-modules/shadows-and-highlights.md

 ---

-_**Note:** This module performs blurs in Lab color space, which can result in a number of issues, including halos, high local contrast in highlights, and hue shifts towards blue in the shadows.
-Instead, use the [tone equalizer](./tone-equalizer.md) module instead._
+_**Note:** This module performs blurs in Lab color space, which can result in a number of issues when the parameters are pushed hard, including halos, high local contrast in highlights, and hue shifts towards blue in the shadows.
+You are advised to use the [tone equalizer](./tone-equalizer.md) module instead._

 ---